justromeon/gramParse/README.md

 # gramParse

-Welcome to gramParse, a Haskell project demonstrating parsing and converting a custom language into JSON using Cabal.
+>gramParse, a Haskell project demonstrating parsing and converting a mini language into JSON using Cabal, with help of Haskell's Algebraic Data Types.

 ## Project Structure